-Is the planet's worst environmental catastrophe already underway in the waters off the Queensland coast?
-Karen McGhee investigate.
+Is the planet’s worst environmental catastrophe already underway in the waters off the Queensland coast?
+Australian Geographic’s Karen McGhee investigates.

 IT’S ALMOST TWO hours of spectacular viewing from our Cessna Caravan winging northwards, first tracing the stunning coastline, then heading eastwards over the blue expanse of the Coral Sea.

 Conditions are so good we fly low enough to be able to count dugongs in Moreton Bay, off Brisbane.
 Then we spy several huge humpback mothers with calves in the waters north of Fraser Island and the Great Sandy Strait’s crazed network of sandbanks, mangroves, salt marshes, seagrass beds and mud islands.
 As we finally drop down onto Lady Elliot Island’s truncated landing strip, we even glimpse a green turtle rising for a breath.

 As lovely as it is, the flight reinforces a major impediment to bringing the realities of what’s happening at the Great Barrier Reef (GBR) to everyday Australians.
 Much of it is neither easy nor cheap to get to.

 Any visit to Lady Elliot begins with a safety briefing, mostly about the runway that extends down the middle of this tiny coral cay (and via which up to five Cessna-loads of tourists, seeking a quintessential reef experience, arrive or leave daily).
 Then for us it’s into scuba gear and straight into the water off the island’s southern tip.